knennigtri/Import-Evernote-into-AEM/README.md

 The main parts are:

-* core: Java code to actually create the import from Evernote.
-Currently the integration works specifically with Evernote Clipper
+* core: Java code to create the import from Evernote.
+Currently the integration works specifically with Evernote Clipper.
+Note: Currently authentication is only supported by developer key right now.

 	https://evernote.com/webclipper/